WORK SMARTER, NOT HARDER

 WHAT WILL IT DO?

 Just lower it into the water and turn it on.
 The patented pressurized motor can recirculate the average pool in under an hour, and vacuum it clean in under ten minutes.
 Sand, sticks, leaves, and even coins are pulled into the high capacity debris bag, reducing the number of filter cleanings.
 You'll use less effort, too.

 WHAT WON'T IT DO?

-Hammer-Head units equipped with a standard debris bag can vacuum up large leaves, coarse sand, sticks, mulch, small gravel and even some coins.
-With a superfine debris bag (HH1508) or ultra-fine volcano bag (HH1510), you'll be able to pick up almost all finer silt and dust.
+Hammer-Head units equipped with a standard debris bag can vacuum up leaves, coarse sand, sticks, mulch, small gravel and even some coins.
+With a superfine debris bag (HH1508) or ultra-fine volcano bag (HH1510), you'll be able to pick finer sand and silt.
 It will not filter algae out of the water, and it is not a complete substitute for the pool's filtration system or filtration vacuuming.
 There will be cases where the filtration system is the best way to clean the pool.
 For all other cases, however, the advantage to using the Hammer-Head is that the debris goes into the bag and stays out of the filter system.
 This means fewer filter cleanings and less strain on the pool equipment.

 Why would I want TO USE one?